discolabs/grunt-shopify-theme-settings/README.md

 - Ability to create custom templates for different fields and sections of your settings files;
 - Functionality to simplify converting your existing `settings.html` to a cleaner `settings.yml`.

-For more, you can [read the blog post](http://gavinballard.com/managing-shopifys-settings-html/) introducing the plugin.
+For more, you can [read the blog post][] introducing the plugin.
 For usage examples, check out the tests in this repository.

+[read the blog post]: http://gavinballard.com/managing-shopifys-settings-html/?utm_source=github&utm_medium=readme&utm_campaign=grunt-shopify-theme-settings

 ## Getting Started
 This plugin requires Grunt `~0.4.5`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
+If you haven't used [Grunt][] before, be sure to check out the [Getting Started][] guide, as it explains how to create a [Gruntfile][] as well as install and use Grunt plugins.
 Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-shopify-theme-settings --save-dev